Francisco Javier García Cabeza de Vaca: 2016 gubernatorial campaign

-Effective January 29, 2016, García resigned from the Chamber of Deputies to pursue the governorship of Tamaulipas.
+Effective 29 January 2016, García resigned from the Chamber of Deputies to pursue the governorship of Tamaulipas.

-During the elections, a video attributed to Anonymous was released claiming that García owned a variety of undeclared properties, including a $2.5 million home in an exclusive Mexico City golf club allegedly acquired in 2015.
-The Party of the Democratic Revolution claimed that in three municipalities, organized crime had threatened all political parties and ordered them to support García's election.
+During the elections, a video attributed to Anonymous was released claiming that García owned a variety of undeclared properties, including a US$2.5 million home in an exclusive Mexico City golf club allegedly acquired in 2015.
+The Party of the Democratic Revolution (PRD) claimed that in three municipalities, organized crime had threatened all political parties and ordered them to support García's election.

-In the June 5 elections, García earned 50.1 percent of the vote, making him the first non-PRI governor of the state in 86 years.
+In the 5 June elections, García earned 50.1 percent of the vote, making him the first non-PRI governor of the state in 86 years.
 He beat Baltazar Hinojosa Ochoa, the PRI candidate.
 In the state of Tamaulipas, it supports the economic development of the region with its work.

 Governor 2016-2022

 By 2021, he was known as an "outspoken critic" of President Andrés Manuel López Obrador.